TRIBAL FIRMING PROGRAM

 - Firm 8,724 acre-feet of NIA priority Central Arizona Project (CAP) water re-allocated in the future to Arizona Indian tribes

-- Assist the Secretary of the Interior in carrying out the obligations of the Secretary in accordance with Section 306 of the Southern Arizona Water Rights Settlement Act.
+- Assist the Secretary of the Interior (Secretary) in carrying out the obligations of the Secretary in accordance with Section 306 of the Southern Arizona Water Rights Settlement Act (SAWRSA).
 Specifically, the AWBA must assist in the Tohono O’odham Nation firming requirement by providing $3 million in cash or in-kind goods or services, including water.

 In 2005, the Arizona Legislature created the Indian Firming Study Commission (Study Commission) to develop the Firming Program for Arizona.
 The 2006 Report released by the Study Commission describes the State’s obligation for Indian Firming and includes a summary of the Commission’s recommendations to the Arizona Legislature.

-The Study Commission concluded that the Arizona Water Banking Authority (AWBA), in cooperation with the Arizona Department of Water Resources (ADWR) and the Central Arizona Water Conservation District (CAWCD), is the most appropriate and best suited entity to fulfill the State’s obligations described in Section 105(b) of the AWSA.
-The Study Commission recognized that in order to fulfill this role, the AWBA would need to be provided with sufficient funding or the mechanisms to develop the funding necessary to implement the Indian Firming Program on behalf of the State and recommends that the Arizona Legislature provide the AWBA with appropriate funding to do so.
+The Study Commission concluded that the AWBA, in cooperation with the Arizona Department of Water Resources (ADWR) and the Central Arizona Water Conservation District (CAWCD), is the most appropriate and best suited entity to fulfill the State’s obligations described in Section 105(b) of the AWSA.
+The Study Commission recognized that in order to fulfill this role, the AWBA would need to be provided with sufficient funding or the mechanisms to develop the funding necessary to implement the Indian Firming Program on behalf of the State and recommended that the Arizona Legislature provide the AWBA with appropriate funding to do so.

 In any year where a replenishment obligation is incurred within the Southside Protection Zones, the AWBA replenishment obligation may be satisfied in several ways including:

-- Delivery of water to the GRIC for direct use or for underground storage and recovery within the reservation
+- Delivery of water to the Community for direct use or for underground storage and recovery within the reservation

 - Extinguishment of long-term storage credits